 Best Practices for Building a Data Product With Embedded Analytics

-This in-depth e-book dives into several key aspects of an embedded analytics solution.
-It highlights the best practices you should employ when launching an analytics-geared data product by way of embedding an analytics platform into your application.
+This e-book digs into several key aspects of an embedded analytics solution, focusing on the best practices you should employ.

 A data product is an enterprise’s information assets wrapped in engaging analytics that drive significant value to its business network.
 The solution for engaging analytics in a software product is called ‘embedded analytics’.